ttttonyhe/ttttonyhe/README.md

 ### :raising_hand:&nbsp; About me
 - Tony / Lipeng He / Him
-- Undergraudate student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), majoring in [Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization)
+- Undergraudate student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), majoring in Mathematics ([Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization))
 - Interested in changing the world, currently exploring the field of :computer:&nbsp;**Mathematics and Computer Science**
 - Addicted to productivity tools, crypto(graphy), algorithms and computers, occasionally art & poetry
 - In addition to software development, I do academic research on Applied Cryptography and Computer Security & Privacy